BATTER BREAD

 Sourdough Batter Bread

-A Butter-Laiden Pan
+A Butter-Laiden Loaf

 I cover my pan and the top of my loaf with butter.
 The butter not only makes my pan incredibly non-stick, but it adds a rich, decadent flavor to the loaf.